Tinux-18/spell-it-out/README.md

 At the behest of [Friedrich Mocker](https://github.com/Friedrich-Mocker) I read *[Hypermedia Systems](https://hypermedia.systems/book/contents/).*

-When I learn something new, I use it to build someting.
+When I learn something new, I use it to build something.
-Almost mid way throught the book I had to spell out my name in German over the phone and missed a letter.
+Almost mid way through the book I had to spell out my name in German over the phone and missed a letter.

 This is where the idea came to write a hypermedia driven application which spells out a string for you using the [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).